Francesco149/sharenix/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-ShareNix is a ShareX clone for Linux.
+ShareNix is a ShareX clone for Linux and FreeBSD.
 It features image/screenshot and file uploading to almost any file/image sharing service that has an API thanks to the easily customizable json configuration.